Principal Legislation

 For non-life there are two principal insurance associations, the General Insurance Association of Japan and the Foreign Non-Life Insurance Association.
 All life companies are members of the Life Insurance Association of Japan.
 There is a pension association, the Pension Fund Association, and a health societies association called the National Federation of Health Insurance Societies (Kemporen).

-Non-admitted insurance is not allowed in Japan because the law provides that insurance must be purchased from locally authorised insurers, with some exceptions.
-Insurance intermediaries are not allowed to conduct business in Japan without a licence.
-Licensed brokers are not allowed to place business with non-admitted carriers except for international marine and aviation.
+Non-admitted insurance is not permitted in Japan because the law requires insurance to be purchased from locally authorized insurers, with limited exceptions.
+Insurance intermediaries must hold a license to operate in Japan.
+Licensed brokers cannot place business with non-admitted carriers except for certain international risks.

-The following insurances are exceptions to the general prohibition on non-admitted placements:
+Exceptions to the prohibition on non-admitted placements include:

-- hull and liabilities in respect of Japanese ships and aircraft engaged in international trade
+- Hull and liabilities for Japanese ships and aircraft engaged in international trade.

 Compulsory Classes